 By law, the IRS must tell a taxpayer's spouse (or former spouse) that innocent spouse relief has been requested.
 The spouse or former spouse then has the right to tell his or her side to the IRS and in turn get limited information from the agency about his or her partner's tax-relief request.
 This notification, say groups that work with battered spouses, often escalates the cycle of violence.

 The IRS is hoping to short-circuit such incidents.
-When a taxpayer files Form 8857, Request for Innocent Spouse Relief, the agency wants the worried filer to check the box in Part 3 of the form (line 10) indicating that he or she has been an abuse victim and fears that innocent spouse consideration could produce retaliation.
-Taxpayers should also explain their concerns in a statement attached to the claim.
+When a taxpayer files Form 8857, Request for Innocent Spouse Relief, the agency wants the worried filer to check the box in Part II of the form (line 10), indicating that he or she has been an abuse victim and fears that innocent spouse consideration could produce retaliation.
+Taxpayers should also explain their situations in Part V (page 6) of the form, as well as in a statement, if needed, attached to the claim.

 The process, says the IRS, will alert tax agents that extra care should be taken on these cases.